Contact Us

 • Phase 3: Advanced reporting and analytics

 Most organizations benefit from a phased approach rather than attempting everything at once.
-If you're preparing for NetSuite implementation, this staged methodology reduces risk while delivering incremental value.
+If you are preparing for a NetSuite implementation, this staged methodology reduces risk while delivering incremental value.

 Integration Platform as a Service solutions like Celigo, Boomi, and StarfishETL offer pre-built connectors and visual development tools.
 Benefits include:

-• Faster implementation—4-8 weeks versus 12+ weeks for custom development
+• Faster implementation: 4 to 8 weeks versus 12 or more weeks for custom development

-Pricing is vendor-quoted and varies by endpoints/flows, usage, and support.
-Some options publish entry pricing (e.g., Boomi Pay-As-You-Go starts at $99/month plus per-message usage; StarfishETL lists Professional at $500/month), while many enterprise iPaaS vendors provide pricing only by quote.
+Pricing is vendor-quoted and varies by endpoints, usage, and support tier.
+Some vendors publish entry pricing (Boomi Pay-As-You-Go starts at $99/month plus per-message usage; StarfishETL lists Professional at $500/month), while many enterprise iPaaS vendors provide pricing only on request.

 Workday EIB + NetSuite CSV Import